danbee/cv/source/sections/_experience.markdown

 Senior Developer: Feb 2021---Jun 2021

-As a senior developer at Buoy Software I was responsible for working with the product team to maintain and expand the software built to run the [Parachute](https://www.joinparachute.com) blood plasma donation centers.
+* Worked with the product team to triage bugs and scope new features for software built to run the [Parachute](https://www.joinparachute.com) blood plasma donation centers.

-* Maintained and expanded a Ruby on Rails web app designed to manage the facilities and donations.

-* Maintained and expanded a React Native mobile app designed to allow donors to book appointments and manage their accounts.

-* Maintained a React Native iPad app designed to manage the donor check in process in facilities.
+* Created a new feature for the Parachute management app that consolidates all the details of a single donation onto one page.
+The app uses a Ruby on Rails GraphQL API and a React front-end.

+* Created a new sign up flow and home screen for the React Native mobile app.

 #### [thoughtbot](https://thoughtbot.com) (formerly [New Bamboo](http://www.new-bamboo.co.uk))

 **Senior Developer**: Nov 2012---Jan 2021

-As a senior developer at thoughtbot I was responsible for working directly with clients.
+During my time at thoughtbot I worked on a large number of projects directly with clients.
 Here are some highlights from the projects I worked on:

-* Built a content management and subscription system for a marketing intelligence firm in London using Ruby on Rails and ElasticSearch.
+* Built a CMS and subscription system for a marketing intelligence firm using Ruby on Rails and ElasticSearch.

-* Built a form system for a Canadian organisation that funds research in developing countries using a Ruby on Rails back-end and Angular front-end.
+* Built a form system for an organisation that funds research in developing countries using a Ruby on Rails back-end and Angular front-end.

 * Built a statistics dashboard for a company that provides cloud based banking solutions using React.